liuxin0824/BCV-LR-discrete/README.md

 ___
 >**W2:The LAPO in the baseline is designed for the pre-training on multi-task data, which may affect comparisons.**

 LAPO has indeed inspired many works on multi-task pre-training.
 However, according to the final published version of LAPO and its open-source code, it uses a 'full' distribution for each task in Procgen to ensure intra-task diversity (e.g., the 'maze' task includes mazes of different sizes, colors, and layouts) while does not perform cross-task 'multi-task learning' (i.e., it achieves pre-training on 'maze' videos and then performs online learning in the 'maze' task).
-The Procgen experiments of BCV-LR have strictly followed LAPO's setup in terms of environment configuration, thus ensuring a fair comparison.
+The Procgen experiments of BCV-LR have strictly followed LAPO's setup in terms of environment configuration and we use the same video dataset as that of LAPO, thus ensuring a fair comparison.
 Please feel free to let us know if you have any further questions!
 ___
 >**W3:Additionally, incorporating extra ablation studies and baselines could further solidify this work.**